 Model Management (MoMa abbreviated) is a way to arrange and view your features in a file-structure-like tree view.
 A MoMa tree consists of Elements and Features.
+Each Element is associated to a specific level (or depth) of the tree.
 Features can be linked to any level of the tree, but for the top level (you need to have at least one Element to link a Feature to).
+The number and names of levels are defined during the installation of GST.

-Figure 9.2 Populated Model Maganegement tree
+Figure 8.2 Populated Model Maganegement tree